jspsych/jsPsych/docs/tutorials/hello-world.md

 - [**I want to be able to do some customization, but have a simple setup.**](#option-2-download-and-host-jspsych).
 This approach involves downloading a bundle of scripts that make up jsPsych. _If you used jsPsych prior to version 7.0, this will feel like the most familiar approach_.
 Having your own copy of the scripts means that you can make modifications to the library such as tweaking plugin behavior.

-- [**I want to use modern JavaScript tooling, like `npm` and `import` statements.**](#option-3-using-npm) You can install jsPsych, plugins for jsPsych, and extensions for jsPsych from npm.
+- [**I want to use modern JavaScript tooling, like `npm` and `import` statements.**](#option-3-using-npm) You can install jsPsych, plugins for jsPsych, and extensions for jsPsych from NPM.
 This approach allows you to integrate jsPsych into your favorite JavaScript frameworks and get the benefits of TypeScript, bundlers, and more.

 ## Option 1: Using CDN-hosted scripts